seasalt-ai/newweb/content/blog/th/75-seachat-vs-amazon-lex.md

 *SeaChat vs. Amazon Lex*
 </center>

-การศึกษาแสดงให้เห็นความแตกต่างของ NLU ที่อิงตามเจตนา/เอนทิตี เทียบกับ NLU ที่อิงตาม LLM [เป็นล้าน](https://seasalt.ai/blog/73-intent-entity-based-nlu-vs-genai-llm-based-nlu/?utm_source=blog): ในแง่ของตัวอย่างการฝึกอบรม มี 630,000 ตัวอย่างเทียบกับเพียง 32 ตัวอย่าง การลดความต้องการข้อมูลการฝึกอบรมอย่างมากนี้ส่งผลให้ธุรกิจที่นำ NLU ที่อิงตาม GenAI/LLM มาใช้ประหยัดค่าใช้จ่ายได้อย่างมาก
+Research shows that the difference between intent/entity-based NLU and LLM-based NLU is [millions](https://seasalt.ai/blog/73-intent-entity-based-nlu-vs-genai-llm-based-nlu/?utm_source=blog): 630,000 examples versus just 32 for training.
+This dramatic reduction in training data requirements translates to significant cost savings for businesses adopting GenAI/LLM-based NLU.

-## การออกเดินทางเพื่อประสบการณ์การแชทที่น่าสนใจยิ่งขึ้น
+## Set Sail for More Engaging Chat Experience

-อนาคตของ Conversational AI อยู่ที่การโต้ตอบที่เป็นธรรมชาติและน่าสนใจ ในขณะที่ Amazon Lex ได้ทำหน้าที่ของมันแล้ว SeaChat นำเสนอแนวทางปฏิวัติที่ขับเคลื่อนโดย LLMs ในการต่อสู้ของแพลตฟอร์ม Conversational AI SeaChat กลายเป็นผู้ชนะที่ชัดเจน โดยนำเสนอการผสานรวมที่ราบรื่น ตัวเลือกการปรับแต่งที่หลากหลาย และเครื่องมือวิเคราะห์ในตัวที่เหนือกว่า Amazon Lex พร้อมที่จะปลดล็อกศักยภาพสูงสุดของ Conversational AI แล้วหรือยัง? [อัปเกรดเป็น SeaChat วันนี้](https://chat.seasalt.ai/?utm_source=blog) และปฏิวัติการโต้ตอบกับลูกค้าของคุณ
+The future of conversational AI lies in natural, engaging interactions.
+While Amazon Lex has served its purpose, SeaChat offers a revolutionary approach powered by LLM.
+In the battle of conversational AI platforms, SeaChat stands out with seamless integration, extensive customization options, and built-in analytics tools, surpassing Amazon Lex.
+Ready to unleash the full potential of conversational AI?
+[Upgrade to SeaChat now](https://chat.seasalt.ai/?utm_source=blog) and revolutionize your customer interactions.